-Cancer prevention can be overwhelming and frustrating, because it seems like there is always something else that may cause cancer.
-Sure you make changes, exercising and storing your phone in a safe place, like in the SportPort Zephyr Tank, but the hardest part can be managing your diet.
-You may think you’re doing a great job, but it’s likely you’re skimping a bit in one of these categories.
-Avoid these cancer risk factors to live longer and stronger.
+Cancer prevention can be overwhelming and frustrating, because sometimes it can seem like there is always something else that may cause cancer.
+Sure you make changes, exercising and avoiding risk factors where you can, but the hardest part may be managing your diet.
+Even if you think you’re doing a good job here, it’s still possible you may have room for improvement in one of these categories.

 - Processed foods.
-If you’re eating a conventional diet you’re getting way too much salt, sugar, and fat, which are all cancer promoters.
-Even the “healthy” crackers you see advertised as low fat or gluten-free are likely pumped full of something else harmful to improve the taste.
+If you’re eating a conventional diet you may be getting too much salt, sugar and/or fat, which are all known cancer promoters.
+Even the “healthy” crackers you see advertised as low fat or gluten-free may be pumped full of something else harmful to improve the taste.
 If you’re craving crackers or chips, check the nutrition label, or keep it simple with air-popped popcorn sprinkled with fresh herbs or nutritional yeast.
-Those go-to protein bars you’re nibbling after the gym sometimes have enough calories to equal an entire meal and some have a similar nutrition content to that of a candy bar, not the best way to fuel after a hard workout.
-Eat foods as close to the original form as possible, like nuts and fruit which also travel easily and will help reduce your risk.
+Those go-to protein bars you may grab after the gym sometimes have enough calories to equal an entire meal and some have a similar nutrition content to that of a candy bar.
+Eat foods as close to the original form as possible, like nuts and fruit which also travel easily and may help reduce your risk.

 - Dairy products.
-Animals fats are inflammatory whether they come in the form of a glass of milk or a chunk of cheese, but when paired with excess sodium or sugar they become even more hazardous the the body.
-People have a hard time giving up cheese, likely because of the instant gratification your body gets from the addictive-like high levels of saturated fat and salt, similar to the feeling people get from a sugar rush.
-It might help to taper down on how much cheese you consume until eventually you may even get used to eating without it.
-Once it’s gone from your diet you won’t miss it as much as you thought you would.
-The same is true about yogurt.
-People often think its a great breakfast choice, but some varieties have more sugar than cake so it can be helpful to check out the label!
-Oatmeal mixed with fresh blueberries for a satiating super-food breakfast that will knock out cancer cells instead of increase them.
+Animals fats can be inflammatory whether they come in the form of a glass of milk or a chunk of cheese, but when paired with excess sodium or sugar they become even more hazardous the the body.
+It can be hard giving up cheese, likely because we enjoy the instant gratification from the addictive-like high levels of saturated fat and salt, similar to the feeling we get from a sugar rush.
+It might help to taper down on how much cheese you consume until eventually you may even get used to making meals without it.
+A similar approach could be used with yogurt, some varieties have more sugar than cake so it can be helpful to check out the label!
+Oatmeal mixed with fresh blueberries can be a satiating super-food breakfast that may help knock out cancer cells instead of increase them.

 - Meat.
-Saturated fats, excessive sodium, trace antibiotics, and growth hormones are unnecessary components to what should be a healthful meal, but there are also other lurking cancer-promoting factors that the average consumer isn’t aware of.
-Not to mention the risks posed from under-cooking meat or even overcooking meat.
-When meat is the centerpiece of your plate, your body strains to accommodate these harmful invasive factors.
-Even “natural” chicken is pumped full of unhealthy levels of sodium.
-Educate yourself on cancer risk in your diet with How Not To Die by Dr. Michael Greger.
-You will get much more benefit from a plate full of veggies and grains will offer, as opposed to the risks associated with a meat heavy diet.
+Saturated fats, excessive sodium, trace antibiotics and growth hormones are unnecessary components to what should be a healthful meal, but there are also other lurking cancer-promoting factors that the average eater may not be aware of.
+When meat is the centerpiece of your plate, your body may strain to accommodate these harmful invasive factors.
+Even “natural” chicken may be pumped full of unhealthy levels of sodium.
+You can learn more about dietary risk factors for cancers in How Not To Die by Dr. Michael Greger.
+His advice shows you the benefits a plate full of veggies and grains will offer, as opposed to the risks associated with a meat heavy diet.